Jessie Kabwila

 Jessie Kabwila-Kapasula is a Malawian academic, feminist, educator and activist.
 Her scholarship focuses on African feminism.
+She was chair of the Malawi Parliamentary Women's Caucus and in 2025 she became the Minister of Higher Education.
+She lost her seat in the 2025 Malawian general election.

+Life

 Kabwila-Kapasula was the acting president of the Chancellor College Academic Staff Union that was fired during the standoff to ensure academic freedom at the University of Malawi that hasn't been resolved.
 She is one of the fired lecturers at the center of the standoff for academic freedom that occurred at University of Malawi (UNIMA) that resulted in her dismissal.
 This prompted protests from the UNIMA students and faculty that stood in solidarity with Kabwila-Kapasula and the eventual closure of the university.
 It led to a standoff between President Bingu wa Mutharika and the lecturers.
-Her dismissal centering academic freedom was also one of the events that led to the July 20th, 2011 protests.
+Her dismissal centering academic freedom was also one of the events that led to the 2011 Malawian protests.

 Early career

-Kabwila-Kapasula earned a doctorate in comparative literature from Binghamton University, where she served as President of the Graduate Student Organization in 2008-2009.
+Kabwila earned a doctorate in comparative literature from Binghamton University, where she served as President of the Graduate Student Organization in 2008-2009.